chipsalliance/rocket-chip/CONTRIBUTING.md

  + The `DONT MERGE` label is not applied
  + One of the `MERGE WITH MERGIFY` or `SQUASH & MERGE WITH MERGIFY` labels are applied

-Our Mergify setup uses a `strict` merge: PRs that match the above conditions will not be merged unless they have passed CI _and are up to date with the current tip of master branch_.
+Our Mergify setup enforces a `strict` merge: PRs that match the above conditions will not be merged unless they have passed CI _and are up to date with the current tip of master branch_.
 Mergify handles updating the matching PRs automatically.
 This ensures that two conflicting PRs won't break CI unexpectedly.
 However, this means your PR may need to keep running CI if others are merging.
 To mitigate the effects of this, we have enabled Mergify's "smart" strict strategy.